-James Smith deposited Disturbing the Ant-Hill: Misanthropy and Cosmic Indifference in Clark Ashton Smith’s Medieval Averoigne in the group The Lone Medievalist on Humanities Commons 2 months, 2 weeks ago
+James L. Smith deposited Disturbing the Ant-Hill: Misanthropy and Cosmic Indifference in Clark Ashton Smith’s Medieval Averoigne in the group The Lone Medievalist on Humanities Commons 3 years, 4 months ago

 Clark Ashton Smith—unlike the more famous H.P.
 Lovecraft—engaged with the medieval as a setting for his fiction.
 Lovecraft admired classical Roman civilization and the eighteenth century, but had little time for medieval themes.
 As Brantley Bryant has related, Lovecraft wrote contemptuously that the Middle Ages was a period that “snivel[ed] along…[Read more]